It can be difficult to make the choice of sending your parent to a retirement home

 Despite a senior living in the shelter and privacy of their own home, even that doesn’t guarantee their safety from falling.
 For an aged person living with cognitive or physical impairment, many objects and surfaces in a home present a potential risk; for instance, a small olive oil spill on the floor, or a knee-high cabinet drawer left open.

 Of course, the risk of falling multiplies dramatically when seniors step outside and join the city’s overflow of activity.

 This is especially true in winter.
 Weather conditions must be taken into consideration.
 The relentless winters in Quebec put even the non-physically impaired at constant tumbling risk.
 If a senior experiences a fall, they might suffer serious debilitation.

 Falls are the leading cause of injury – both fatal and non-fatal – among seniors.
 If your loved one has experienced a fall, it’s important to take available measures to ensure it doesn’t happen again.

 Your ageing parent always seemed to have a superhuman ability to keep a perfect house.
 However late at night or early in the morning your visit, no matter how short the notice, their place was consistently spotless from floor to ceiling.

 Then, as the years roll by, you’re seeing less-than-superhuman level tidiness.
 It might only be minor slip-ups: a floor that can use a light brooming, some cookie crumbs lying unwiped on the counter, etc.

-Or, the difference might be more noticeable: the dirty laundry is piled up, there’s a faint odor of garbage in the home, or they’ve left items strewn around walkways.
-The latter is especially concerning, since mislaid items on the floor can lead to an at-home fall.
+Or, the difference might be more noticeable: the dirty laundry is piled up, there’s a faint odour of garbage in the home, or they’ve left items strewn around walkways.
+The latter is especially concerning since mislaid items on the floor can lead to an at-home fall.

 A dirty house is full of bacteria, and it presents health risks to your aged loved one over time.
 Perhaps more importantly, an unkempt home is a strong sign that they require professional care services.